WWOOFing: week 5; for future WWOOFers

 1) organic 2) unrefined 3) easy to seal

 This magical shit can work as moisturizer on your whole body or sub in cooking for olive oil or butter.
 Coconut oil is saturated with fatty acids that are good for you.
 Whichever way you absorb them, you will benefit!!
+Now that you're packed,

 what to do once you're there?!?!